New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 | Blinking (1s on, 1s off)     | GPS detected and configured |
 | Blinking (0.5s on, 0.5s off) | Transmission complete       |
 | Off                          | Deep sleep mode or error    |

+## External Sensors
+Tiny4FSK now offers compatiability with external sensors by automatically scanning I2C on startup.
+Some sensors come with the Tiny4FSK General Shield, which can be found on the [GitHub Repository](https://github.com/mpkendall/Tiny4FSK-Ecosystem).
+If you have any custom sensors which you would like me to add support for, please raise an [issue](https://github.com/New-England-Weather-Balloon-Society/Tiny4FSK/issues).

 ## PCBWay PCBs